jeffrey-palmerino/Profile/README.md

 Cloud Computing

 ## Current Projects
 Below is a list of current projects I am currently working on.
-Previous projects I have completed can be found in the "Projects" directory this GitHub repository, each including a README describing the project.
+Previous projects I have completed can be found in the "Projects" directory of this GitHub repository, each including a README describing the project.

 ### *"Reducing Tactic Latency Uncertainty in Self-Adaptive Systems"*
 A paper to be published in MobileSoft 2018